How to make the most of your workout

 Whether it’s for general health, weight loss, stress relief or just to feel good, we all know how beneficial exercise can be.

-This year, you might be hoping to get to the gym more, tone or strengthen, or even challenge yourself to a running race.
+Right now, you might be hoping to get to the gym more, tone or strengthen, or even challenge yourself to a running race.
 Whatever your goal, we’ve put together our best ways to nail your workout and meet your goals.

 Make achievable goals and stick to them